pleabargain/EnglishHelpsYourCareer/sourceoftruth.md

 * I got dunked in the water!
 * I like to dunk my donuts in my coffee.
 * The Brits like to dunk their biscuits into their tea.
+* Obviously tea isn't tea if you don't dunk a biscuit in it, and academics have even overthought this simple pleasure.

 ## examine examined (d) (reg)
 * We should have [examined,investigated,reviewed] the logs more closely.